 What do you mean LOCAL?

 What'S HAPPENING TODAY?

-Today, Paul R. Miller, grandson of Paul Silas Miller, has guided us into a successful third generation company with branches in Denver, Longmont, and Colorado Springs.
+Paul R. Miller, grandson of Paul Silas Miller, guided us into a successful third generation company with branches in Denver, Longmont, and Colorado Springs.
 We provide Colorado families and businesses with the highest quality milk and freshest dairy products available up and down the Front Range.

 Is your milk organic?

 No, we are not certified organic.
 However, we take great care in selecting our dairy farmers.
 In independent labs, our milk has passed the organic testing, but since we are not organic certified, we can not say we are organic.

 At Farmer's, taste is everything.
 We begin with the freshest milk from local grade A producers.
 We use an old fashioned vacuum pasteurization process which preserves the natural and fresh taste.
 This process takes out some of the natural water and leaves some extra milk solids.
 What you get is a creamier and richer milk.
 During packaging, our milk is kept cold and refrigerated the entire time.